-Other considerations include:

-- Does management in the workplace require "face time" around the office - or at least favor those who show up more often than others? - How are teams affected or treated differently? - Is there a policy to determine whether the employee is using excessive leave or abusing the system? - Will the company compensate an employee for unused time? - Will other paid sick leave be considered separately? - How will the company avoid subjective approval or discriminatory application of the policy? - Are the company's wage statements compliant with the current sick leave policy and any state or local laws?
+Other considerations include: Does management in your workplace require "face time" around the office - or at least favor those who show up more often than others?
+How are teams affected or treated differently?
+Is there a policy to determine whether the employee is using excessive leave or abusing the system?
+Will you compensate an employee for unused time?
+Will other paid sick leave be considered separately?
+How will your company avoid subjective approval or discriminatory application of the policy?
+Are your wage statements compliant with the current sick leave policy and any state or local laws?